cover-me/repository/qt/qtlab scan scripts/readme.md

 g._prcss_funs.append({'function':get_isw,'arg':None})
 e = easy_scan()
 ```

+Todo: check if this is still valid in the newest Qscan, and explain it

-# Shifted field or dac
+# Shifted field or dac (to do: need update)

 ```python
 def by_shift(by):# shift By with a Bz-dependent value